Learn about and connect with the staff in the Division of Forests.

-Helping to maintain a vibrant forest-based economy and reducing our dependence on fossil fuels are the primary goals of the Wood Utilization and Wood Energy program.
+Helping to maintain a vibrant forest-based economy and reducing our dependence on fossil fuels are the primary goals of the Forest Economy Program.
 Vermont's forest-based economy provides employment and supports landowners with the markets for forest products which, in turn, provides the financial returns needed to maintain forests as forests.
 Staff provides information & education to a wide range of audiences on the economic and technical aspects of wood availability, harvesting, processing and markets including the use of wood as an energy source.

 Paul joined the department in 1984.
 When he isn't busy being the go-to guy for all things wood-market related, he enjoys hunting, gardening, and tending to his bees.

 Contact: 802-777-5247, Paul.Frederick@vermont.gov